graezykev/ts-eslint-standard-js/steps.md

 ![alt text](images/image.png)

-That's because JSX syntax is not allowed yet in TypeScript configuration, edit `tsconfig.json`:
+That's because `JSX` syntax is not allowed yet in TypeScript configuration, edit `tsconfig.json`:

 ```diff
 -    // "jsx": "preserve",                                /* Specify what JSX code is generated. */
 +    "jsx": "react",                                /* Specify what JSX code is generated. */
 ```

-The error above will disappear.
+Then the error above will disappear.

-Now lint the `tsx` file with cli:
+Now lint the `.tsx` file.

 ```sh
 npx eslint react-code-1.tsx